bilalmohib/NextJS-RedisDatabaseProjects/RealTimeNextJSRedisChatApp/server/README.md

 - Download the repository and run `npm install`.
 The node modules will be installed that are essential for running the project.
 - In the root of the project run `npm start`.
 This will start the server.
 - 😀 Congratulations.
 You definately did great if you followed till now.
-- Now you can use the apis along with the front end of DaveListApp.
+- Now you can use the apis along with the front end of ChatApplication.

 ## Find Me
 - Follow me on [Linkedin](https://www.linkedin.com/in/muhammad-bilal-028843199/) for useful updates regarding development